-The Riverside Transit Agency (RTA) is the County's largest transit provider and is the predominant fixed-route bus service in Western Riverside County.
-The RTA service area encompasses all of Western Riverside County, from the county lines in the west, north and south to the San Jacinto Mountains and the San Gorgonio Pass to the east.
+The Riverside Transit Agency (RTA) is the County's largest transit provider and is the predominant fixed-route bus service in Western Riverside County (Error!
+Reference source not found.).
+The R TA service area encompasses all of Western Riverside County, from the county lines in the west, north and south to the San Jacinto Mountains and the San Gorgonio Pass to the east